-For small business owners we offer payroll administration with a number of HR related functions to support your international staff.
-Employment on basis of hourly registration, commission and bonus are included.
-We offer a mandatory HR network support facility for you staff member to register, monitor and assist employees on sick leave.
-Included in our service is the provision of labor law compliant contracts for your staff.
+For small business owners, we offer payroll administration with a number of HR functions to support your international staff.
+We can include employment on the basis of hourly billing, commissions and bonuses.
+We offer a HR network support facility for your staff members, to register, monitor and assist employees on sick leave.
+We also provide staff contracts that comply with Dutch employment law.

 Domestic employment services

-If you hire someone for domestic work at your home, you can be exempted from the standard Dutch labor law requirements, such as paying wage taxes for your domestic worker.
-This opting-out clause, defined by the regulations, Dienstverlening aan huis, requires that you hire someone for less than 4 days per week, irrespective of the number of hours per day you hire domestic services.
+If you hire someone for domestic work at your home, you can be exempted from standard Dutch employment law requirements, such as paying wage taxes for your domestic worker.
+This opt-out clause (Dienstverlening aan huis) requires that you hire someone for fewer than 4 days per week, irrespective of the number of hours per day they work.

-- You hire someone for services in or around your home
+- You must hire someone for services in or around your home

-- You hire someone in the capacity of a private person
+- You must hire someone as a private person (not a company)

-- You hire a private person for less than 4 days per week, irrespective of the number of hours
+- You must hire them for fewer than 4 days per week, irrespective of the number of hours worked

 Payroll administration for non-Dutch Employers